kktsvetkov/benchmark-php-routing/README.md

 number of routes matched per second.
 The results are then sorted by that data.

-Here's the inaugural run of that script, and as you can see Symfony's Compiled URL Matching is 3x to 10x faster than the rest.
+Here's the inaugural run of that script, and as you can see Symfony's Compiled URL Matching `symfony_compiled` is 3x to 10x faster than the rest.

 ```
 ~/github.benchmark-php-routing/php scripts/quick-benchmark.php